gprashmi/Fake-News-Detection-using-Pyspark/README.md

 ## Dataset

 The fake news dataset is taken from kaggle: https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset.
 There are two seperate csv files for real and fake news.
 The two data are combined to a single dataset by creating labels: Real and Fake.
-Each dataset has title, text, subject and date features.The fake news detection is performed using three different features: title, text of the news article and by concatanating title and text of the news.
+Each dataset has title, text, subject and date features.The fake news detection is performed using three different features: title, text of the news article and by concatenating title and text of the news.

 ## Modelling